Jack Ruby: Reaction

-The crowd outside the headquarters burst into applause when they heard that Oswald had been shot.
-A network television pool camera was broadcasting live to cover the transfer; millions of people watching on NBC witnessed the shooting as it happened and on other networks within minutes afterward.
-Several photographs were taken of the event, capturing the moments around when Ruby pulled the trigger.
-In 1964, Robert H. Jackson of the Dallas Times Herald was awarded the Pulitzer Prize for Photography for his image of the shooting of Oswald.
+A network television pool camera was broadcasting live to cover Oswald's transfer; millions of people watching on NBC saw the shooting as it happened and in a matter of minutes it was on other networks.
+Several photographs were taken of the event, capturing the moments when Ruby pulled the trigger.
+In 1964, Robert H. Jackson of the Dallas Times Herald was awarded the Pulitzer Prize for Photography for his image, titled Jack Ruby Shoots Lee Harvey Oswald.